 Improved mental health and physical health are the benefits of journaling.
-Journaling can contribute to help improve through self-expression, exploration and freedom.
+Journaling can contribute to helping improve through self-expression, exploration and freedom.

 Journaling reduces your stress and anxiety.

-To understand our stress and anxiety we need to understand our thoughts.
+To understand our stress and anxiety, we need to understand our thoughts.
 One of the best ways to understand thoughts is to write them down.
 Writing in a journal is calming and helps with releasing everyday stresses.
-I have found by asking myself questions I learn to let go negative thoughts and process my understanding, my worries and experiences.
-By journaling, you often see things in a different way and you discover new ways in coping with different scenarios.
+I have found by asking myself questions.
+I learn to let go of negative thoughts and process my understanding, my worries and my experiences.
+By journaling, you often see things in a different way, and you discover new ways of coping with different scenarios.

-When you journal you may begin to notice triggers as to what or who makes you anxious or stressed.
-Journaling helps with learning about unnecessary stressing as through asking yourself what is the worst scenario and what can be done to resolve this you learn, grow and problem solve.
-Naturally, journaling is only one method that helps with anxiety and stress, speaking with a health professional to help is beneficial and one thing I waited for way too long to do in life.
+When you journal, you may begin to notice triggers as to what or who makes you anxious or stressed.
+Journaling helps with learning about unnecessary stress by asking yourself what is the worst scenario and what can be done to resolve this.
+You learn, grow and problem-solve.
+Naturally, journaling is only one method that helps with anxiety and stress.
+Speaking with a health professional to help is beneficial and one thing I waited for way too long to do in life.
 Speaking with a counsellor or psychologist can assist you with processing your thoughts and emotions.